Jesse-Dan/assessment/README.md

     - amount validity as a positive number and of type `number`
     - fromAccount, toAccount validity as not being same account (i.e user cannot transfer to self)

-- I also made sure to cater for proper error handling by building a logger congifuration to aid for debugging.
-This effort here also provides a log file to store logs.
+- I also made sure to cater for proper error handling by building a logger congifuration to aid debugging.
+This effort also provides a log file to store logs.
 Storing logs inturn gives us the ability to look back into the past and see the behaviour of our code (errors and otherwise) which helps mitigate issues quickly during debugging.

 ``` ts
 import winston from "winston";